Tarmean/tarmean.github.io/OpenRec.md

    Nothing -> pure x -- keep the old value here
 ```

 But it's not really composable yet.
-We need vtables!
+We need recursive vtables!

-For transformations, we often want to distinguish between success and failure branches so we add two distinct continuations, similar to a search monad.
+### What's that about vtables?

+When a transformation recurses, succeeds, or fails, we have to decide what to do next.
+To keep things composable, we want to delay this decision.

+The classic approach to abstract over some implementation is vtables, aka records of functions.
+Haskell can do vtables: We could literally pass around records of functions, or make GHC do the legwork by using type-classes.
+At a surface level these require very different styles:

+- Records of functions are just functions which we can manipulate directly
+- Type classes translate into records of functions, but are specified as types.
+This is why monad-transformer require stacks like `StateT s (WriterT r [])`, we indirectly instruct GHC to compose type-class instances

+Type-classes optimize better, but would require a lot of type-level programming to be as expressive.
+We will just use functions, ending up with a slightly weird continuation-passing-style.

+We stash every possible continuation into a struct for readability:

 ```Haskell
 -- | VTable for our traversal